crowdsecurity/crowdsec-docs/crowdsec-docs/docs/profiles/format.md

  - Alert.Remediation == true && Alert.GetScope() == "Ip"
 ```

-If any `filter` of the list returns `true`, the profile is elligible and the `decisions` will be applied (note: `filter` can use [expr helpers](/expr/helpers.md)).
+If any `filter` of the list returns `true`, the profile is eligible and the `decisions` will be applied (note: `filter` can use [expr helpers](/expr/helpers.md)).

-The filter allows you to then create custom decisions for some specific scenarios for example :
+The filter allows you to then create custom decisions for some specific scenarios for example:

 ```yaml
 name: specific_remediation